Last updated: 3 days ago

 By relaying information from the phone to the glasses, Apple will drastically cut down on local processing and need only worry about powering the display and sensors.
 Their rumored release date is in late 2021 or early 2022, so the technology allowing a slim and light pair of AR glasses could mature by then.

 Jony Ive once stated that a product can be in development for years, waiting for the technology to catch up with the idea, in reference to the Apple Watch.
-Considering leaks about this project have been occurring for years, it is likely Apple is taking the same approach here.
+Considering leaks about this project have been occurring for years, Apple is likely to take the same approach here.

 Apple does not plan on including a camera in "Apple Glass" as the privacy and social implications alone would be insurmountable.
 According to Jon Prosser, Apple will only have sensors like LiDAR on the frame, which allows for environmental awareness and gestures without encroaching on others' privacy.